Yukari Murata: Career

 Murata participated at the 2000 Summer Olympics in Sydney and the 2004 Summer Olympics in Athens.
-She also competed at world championships, including at the 2005 World Rhythmic Gymnastics Championships.
+She also competed at world championships, including the 2005 World Rhythmic Gymnastics Championships.

 Post-competitive career

 After her competitive career, she became the head of training for rhythmic gymnastics at the Japan Gymnastics Association.
-In November 2021, she began training the national group.
+In November 2021, she began training in the national group.

-In May 2025, it was reported that gymnasts complained that Murata was abusive in training, with gymnasts having left the national team because of her impact on their mental health.
+In May 2025, it was reported that gymnasts had complained that Murata was abusive in training, with gymnasts having left the national team because of her impact on their mental health.
 Four top athletes, including Ayuka Suzuki, left their athletes' housing in February and boycotted their training until they were persuaded to return later that day.
 The reasons they gave for leaving were her treatment of them as well as sexual harassment from an unnamed male trainer.

 Murata was given a leave of absence and a warning but then resumed her position; the Japan Gymnastics Association stated that athletes did not wish for her to be punished or acknowledged as carrying out power harassment.
 They said their investigation was suspended and would not proceed without a request from the gymnasts.
 She denied being abusive, but she said that she may have pressured athletes too much and that she did not properly support them mentally, saying that "our communication sometimes slipped out of sync".
 She also added that she wanted to learn from what had happened.
 The Japanese Gymnastics Association assigned her two support staff and created more support systems to connect the gymnasts with external resources.

 Later that year, under Murata's instruction, the Japanese group won their first-ever all-around World Championships gold medal at the 2025 World Championships held in Rio de Janeiro.
 After the competition, however, the cosmetics brand Pola, which had sponsored rhythmic gymnasts for 18 years, withdrew their sponsorship as a result of the unresolved allegations of harassment, though they noted they might restart their sponsorship if more safeguards were implemented.